Toacin/PizzaByte/README.md

 ## Overview

-### PizzaByte is a full-stack application built to manage menus and ingredients inventory for pizza restaurants, providing an easy to use platform for both owners and chefs.
+### PizzaByte is a full-stack, mobile-responsive web application built to manage menus and ingredients inventory for pizza restaurants, providing an easy to use platform for both owners and chefs.

 ![PizzaByte Website Landing Page](./read_me_assets/PizzaByteImage.png)